Soheab/vacefron.py/docs.md

 - name `string` | Name of the person that got ejected.
 - name `string` | Color of the person that got ejected, see **Available colors**. `random` will be a random color from above. `Defauls to red`
-- imposter `string` | Determine if the person was the imposter or not. `Defaults to False`
+- impostor `string` | Determine if the person was the impostor or not. `Defaults to False`

 **Return type:** [Image](docs.md#image "Image object attributes")